mosbth/irc2phpbb/README.md

 Marvin, an IRC bot
 ==================

-The python script, `irc2phpbb.py`, is a implementation of an irc bot keeping track of latest posts in a phpbb forum.
+The python script, `irc2phpbb.py`, is a implementation of an irc bot.
+The bot can answer simple questions and some more advanced features such as presenting the weather by scraping an external website and keeping track of forum posts and posting new posts to the channel.
+The bot is reading incoming entries from a directory and external scripts may put information there that should be displayed in the irc-channel.

+The PHP-script `aggregate.php` is used to log in to the forum to get credentials to view the latest posts through rss.
+A SQLite database is used to keep track on which posts have been displayed in the irc-channel.

 The basic code is from: http://osix.net/modules/article/?id=780 and http://oreilly.com/pub/h/1968.
 From there its further developed and customised to fit the target forum and target irc-channel.